skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 If you are not familiar with [GrpahQL](../0-graphql) and [GraphiQL](../1-graphiql) yet please review those pages at first.

-## Two types of bicycling
+## Bicycling related query types

-Digitransit platform has APIs to query:
-- bicycling routes for your personal bike
+Routing API provides four types of queries you can run related to bicycling:

+•	City bike rental stations that are available in Helsinki
+•	City bike parks that are available in Helsinki
-- city bikes that are available in Helsinki
+•	City bikes that are available in Helsinki
+•	Bicycling routes for your personal bike

 ## City bikes

-**NOTE!** citybikes are only available in Helsinki.
+**Note:** City bikes are only available in Helsinki.

-**NOTE!** citybike API data is realtime and it is always up to date.
+**Note:** City bike API data is realtime and it is always up to date.

 > https://www.hsl.fi/en/citybikes

 ![citybikes](./citybikes.png)

+### All available city bike stations

-### Fetch all available city bike stations
+Click [this link]() to run the query below in GraphiQL.
+It should fetch all available city bike stations

 ```
 {